-This approach, in both coaching and counseling is a great adjunct to traditional approaches.
-In my own coaching work with clients, the use of positive psychology principles serve as tool with which to examine where we are at, what is not working in our lives and what we may want to bring into our everyday, or develop into a practice…. meaning we have to take action.
+This approach, in both coaching and counseling, is a great adjunct to traditional approaches.
+In my own coaching work with clients, the use of positive psychology principles serves as a tool with which to examine where we are at, what is not working in our lives and what we may want to bring into our every day, or develop into a practice…. meaning we have to take action.
 Taking action changes outcomes, new outcomes lead to change… do that enough times, and your life starts to feel different, you build resilience, meet goals, experience more happiness.
 Life just gets better.

 What Does This Mean for You?

 The good news is that when you use the concepts of Positive Psychology to effect change in your life, you end up focusing on things that make you happy:

 In this case, developing a healthier outlook means doing fun stuff, with people you like and creating experiences that rewire your brain for happiness.
 That is a very different approach that hours of traditional therapy where you might examine the origins of your anxiety and unhappiness.